 Making eye contact while public speaking is a simple yet powerful way to connect with an audience.

-Keeping eye contact with a single person while making a point can change a passive listener to being excited by your ideas.
-It will also create a sense of connection and warmth with your audience.
+Keeping eye contact with a single person while making a point can change a passive listener to one who feels engaged with you and your ideas.
+You’ll notice the difference too of how you’re able to warm up a room if you invest in interacting with your audience simply through eye contact.

-However, looking at someone in the eyes can be difficult if you’re feeling nervous.
+However, looking at someone in the eyes can be difficult if you’re feeling nervous or it’s not something your used to doing.

-Here are five tips to help you make eye contact while public speaking.
+Here’s five quick tips to help you make eye contact while public speaking.

 #1 – Before you speak, pause and connect

-At the beginning of your presentation, even before you start speaking, try pausing.
+At the beginning of your presentation, even before you start speaking, pause.
 Take this moment to connect with your audience and yourself.
 First, square your body at your starting position on stage.
 Then, turn your head from left to right to the center of where your audience is seated.
 Then, turn your head from right to left then back to center again.
-This moment will give you an opportunity to see your audience, connect, and ground yourself before starting your presentation.
+This moment will give you an opportunity to see your audience, connect, and ground yourself before you start your presentation.

 #2- Pick one person and maintain eye contact for 3 to 5 seconds.